Koinly Review 2026

 Koinly flags any transaction where it cannot determine the cost basis.
 You will see these in the Issues tab with a warning icon.
 For each one, you can manually enter the purchase price, mark it as a gift received, or let Koinly estimate based on historical prices.
 I had about 30 of these from old 2018 transactions and fixing them took maybe an hour.

 If you have more than a few hundred transactions or any DeFi activity, yes.
-I tried doing my taxes with spreadsheets before and it took an entire weekend.
+Manual spreadsheet tax preparation for a moderately active year can consume an entire weekend.
 Koinly costs $99 for the Hodler plan which covers 1,000 transactions.
-For the time saved - probably 15+ hours in my case - the math works out.
-The free tier lets you try everything before paying, so you can see your full report first.
+The time saved - often 15+ hours per tax season - typically justifies the cost.
+The free tier lets users see their full report before paying.

 The initial import depends on how many sources you have.
 For a typical user with two or three exchanges and a couple wallets, expect 20-30 minutes to connect everything.
 Syncing happens automatically after that.
 Reviewing and fixing errors adds another hour or two depending on your transaction complexity.
 I usually block out an afternoon when I first set up each tax year.